CanDIG/candig-server/docs/datarepo.rst

 Adds the Data Use Ontology info to the  dataset with the name ``mock1``.

-To learn about how to prepare a json file that contains DUO info for a dataset, see the ``Data Use Ontology`` section under :ref:`data`.
+To learn about how to prepare a json file that contains DUO info for a dataset, and a list of DUO IDs that are allowed, see the ``Data Use Ontology`` section under :ref:`data`.

 --------------